bertrand-caron/infinite_monkeys/README.md

 # The Project

 The project has three components: data gathering, analysis, and visualisation.
-It has a Python 3 backend that gathers the data and performs the analysis, and a JavaScript frontend that displays the results.
-It requires the Python 3 libraries `numpy`, `feedparser`, and `newspaper3k`.
-To run it locally, first you need to either create a list of RSS feeds in a JSON file named `NewsPapers.json` or get an API key to use [News API](https://newsapi.org/) and add the key to the `testAPI.py` file where it says '`INSERT_KEY_HERE`.

 ## Data Gathering